Spain declares end to La Palma volcano eruption | DW | 25.12.2021

 Another volcanic eruption, the longest in Iceland in 50 years, was also declared over this week.

-The flareup began on March 19 on the outskirts of Mount Fagradalsfjall, about 30 kilometers (20 miles) southwest of the capital Reykjavik.
+The flareup began on March 19 on the outskirts of Mount Fagradalsfjall, about 30 kilometers southwest of the capital Reykjavik.

 mm/aw AFP, AP, dpa)